Cosmological Roles of Dark Photons in Axion-induced Electroweak Baryogenesis: Axion-induced electroweak baryogenesis

 which ranges between approximately $10^{-3}$ and $1$ for $\beta$ values on the order of $0.1$ to $1$, as naturally expected, and for $r$ and $\epsilon$ values (defined in footnote\ref{foot:param}) on the order of unity or smaller, as required for a strong first-order electroweak phase transition.

 We now turn to examining the restrictions on the axion coupling to photons.
 Given the relation

-significant constraints arise from supernovae explosions, neutron star merger events, and the predictions of standard BBN, particularly for the values of $f_\phi$ required for the successful baryogenesis.
+significant constraints arise from SN explosions, neutron star merger events, and the predictions of standard BBN, particularly for the values of $f_\phi$ required for the successful baryogenesis.
 The SN 1987A neutrino signal imposes the constraint

-unless $m_\phi\gtrsim 200$~MeV~\cite{Caputo:2021rux}.
-Other constraints arise if the axion predominantly decay into SM particles, and these can be summarized as follows.
+for $m_\phi\lesssim 200$~MeV~\cite{Caputo:2021rux}.
+However, this bound can be avoided if axions strongly interact with nuclear matter via axion-Higgs mixing, effectively trapping them in the SN core.
+Even if the energy loss from the SN via axion emission falls below the bound, additional constraints arise when the axion predominantly decay into SM particles.
 Let us summarize such constraints.
 First, if axions escape freely from the SN core, the SN 1987A $\gamma$-ray signal \cite{Caputo:2021rux,Caputo:2022mah,Hoof:2022xbe,Muller:2023vjm} and the diffuse cosmic $\gamma$-ray background place stringent limits on the axion coupling to photons~\cite{Caputo:2021rux,Caputo:2022mah}.
 Additionally, axions produced in the protoneutron star could decay into photons, forming a fireball, which is a plasma of charged particles and photons~\cite{Diamond:2023scc}.
 The absence of a fireball signal in the energy range $0.2$ and $2\MeV$ from the Pioneer Venus Orbiter (PVO) satellite provides further constraints on the axion-photon coupling.
 Second, axions should not deposit more energy in the SN mantle than is consistent with observations~\cite{Caputo:2022mah}.
 Furthermore, a recent study has revealed that axions can be copiously produced in neutron star mergers, with their decay leading to fireball formation~\cite{Diamond:2023cto}.
 The non-observation of such a fireball following the emission of GW170817~\cite{LIGOScientific:2017vwq} places additional constraints on the axion-photon coupling.
 If the axion lifetime is sufficiently long to prevent fireball formation, the resulting $\gamma$-rays would still be constrained by Fermi-LAT observations~\cite{Dev:2023hax}.
-We note that the aforementioned astrophysical constraints that arise when the axion dominantly decays to SM particles can be alleviated in the presence of light dark particles that couple to the axion.
-This possibility will be discussed in detail in subsequent sections.
-The BBN constraints apply for values of $g_{\phi\gamma}$ smaller than about $3\times 10^{-9}\,{\rm GeV}^{-1}$ when the axion is heavier than $1$~MeV \cite{Cadamuro:2011fd}.
-However, the disruption of BBN can be evaded if the axion lifetime is sufficiently short, which is achievable through axion-Higgs mixing and the presence of light dark particles coupled to the axion.
-Lastly, for $g_{\phi\gamma}$ larger than $2\times 10^{-7}\,{\rm GeV}^{-1}$, beam dump experiments impose limits, depending on the axion mass \cite{AxionLimits}.